acailic/acailic/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on improving my techskill;
-- 🌱 I’m currently learning Scala;
+- 🌱 I’m currently learning AWS;
 - 👯 I’m looking to collaborate on DevPost;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me:https://www.linkedin.com/in/aleksandar-ili%C4%87-a9b30b87/;